LiuJiewenTT/FetchRPlayer/README.md

 Then, you should edit the `host` variable.
 In most cases, the remote player has no IPv4 public address but IPv6 instead.
 If that is IPv6, quote it within `[]`.

 Currently the `run.bat` is not enabled.
-It lacks of the sentence, under line 14, to start: `@start %%~fi`.
+It lacks of the sentence, under line 14, to start: `@start "%%~fi"`.
 It's not a problem cause `run.bat` is prepared for multi-players(remote).

 **To run the program, there are two ways for now**: